ErichDylus/SCoDA-Simple-Code-Deference-Agreement-/SCoDA v.3.md

 (B) describing in reasonable detail the events, facts, circumstances and reasons forming the basis of such belief;

-(C) describing in reasonable detail a proposal by such Party of the actions to be taken, the agreements to be entered into, and the remedies to be sought by the Parties in response to the Material Adverse Exception Event an “***Exception Handling Proposal***”;
+(C) describing in reasonable detail a proposal by such Party of the actions to be taken, the agreements to be entered into, and the remedies to be sought by the Parties in response to the Material Adverse Exception Event (an “***Exception Handling Proposal***”);

 (D) including copies of any written evidence or other material written information, and summaries of any other evidence, relevant to, and material for the consideration of, the Material Adverse Exception Event and the other matters referred to in the Exception Notice; and

-(E) containing a representation by the Sending Party, made to and for the benefit of the Receiving Party with the understanding that the Receiving Party will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses “(A)” and “(B)” are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.
+(E) containing a representation by the Sending Party, made to and for the benefit of the Receiving Party with the understanding that the Receiving Party will rely thereon, that, to the Sending Party’s knowledge, the certification and statements made pursuant to the preceding clauses “(A)” and “(B)” are accurate as of the date of the Exception Notice, and, considered collectively, do not contain any untrue statement of a material fact or omit any material fact necessary in order to make such statements, in light of the circumstances in which they were made, not misleading.

 (ii) *Exception Standstill.* During the period commencing upon the earlier of a Party becoming aware that there is a Material Adverse Exception Event or being delivered an Exception Notice and ending with the Parties entering into an Exception Handling Addendum or receiving a final decision of an arbitrator in accordance with Section 2(b)(iii) (the “***Standstill Period***”), such Party shall: (A) treat all of the Distributed Subject Property of such Party that may have been Transferred to such Party as a result of the Material Adverse Exception Event as if it were Subject Property, including by disregarding the parenthetical exceptions for Distributed Subject Property in Section 2(a)(iii); and (B) deposit and maintain such Distributed Subject Property in a segregated Account Address to be treated, to the extent permitted by applicable Legal Requirements, as a custodial trust held for the benefit of the other Party.